 Preparation: A Bone Scan does not require any advance preparation.
-You should not have had any barium studies 2-3 days prior to your Bone Scan.
-A Nuclear Medicine Technician will explain the procedure and answer any questions you have.
+You should not have had any barium studies two to three days prior to your bone scan.
+A nuclear medicine technician will explain the procedure and answer any questions you have.
 If you think you are pregnant, please tell the technologist before your exam.

 What to Expect:

 Part 1: You will receive an injection of a radioactive isotope into a vein in your arm.
 If ordered by your doctor, images will be taken immediately following the injection.